SpencerNeitzke/Butler/README.md

 ## Commands

 ### !assist
-> Go to a players position.
+Go to a players position.
 > !assist [Player_Name]

 ### !mine
-> Mine specified ores in specified amounts.
+Mine specified ores in specified amounts.
+If no amount is specified Butler will mine until the `!stop` command is issued.
 > !mine [Ore] [Amount]
-> If no amount is specified Butler will mine until the `!stop` command is issued.

 ### !bring
-> Bring a block to the user issuing the command.
+Bring a block to the user issuing the command.
 > !bring [Block] [Amount]

 ### !inv or !inventory
-> List the items in Butler's inventory.
+List the items in Butler's inventory.
+> !inv

 ### !day
-> Set the time in the current world to `day`.
+Set the time in the current world to `day`.

 ### !night
-> Set the time in the current world to `night`.
+Set the time in the current world to `night`.

 ### !rain
-> Make it rain.
+Make it rain.

 ### !sun
-> Turn the weather to sun.
+Turn the weather to sun.